dabernathy89/coverfly-vue-sample-app/README.md

 ## Tests

-There are unit and component tests.
+There are unit tests and a component test.
 Run these with the command `npm run test`.